 Graduate degree programs in robotics engineering are more prevalent than undergraduate degree programs.
 They are designed for those who hold bachelor's degrees in computer science or engineering and are particularly interested in designing and creating robotic systems.

 Students enrolled in a graduate program in robotics engineering build upon foundational knowledge from their computer science or engineering backgrounds while also learning about the contexts and environments in which robotics are created.
 Robotics engineering programs generally require candidates to complete capstone projects wherein they must design and create successful robotic devices.
 Candidates may also be required to research and write theses.
 Students interested in graduate degree programs in robotics engineering should first earn bachelor's degrees, either in robotics engineering or related engineering fields.
 In addition to college transcripts, GPA results and GRE scores, applicants may also be required to submit thesis ideas or project portfolios.

-The courses found in master's programs in robotics engineering are more advanced than those found in undergraduate programs, and graduate students often choose robotics specialties as their degree concentrations.
+The courses found in master's programs in robotics engineering are more advanced than those found in undergraduate programs, and graduate students often choose robotics specialties, such as industrial robotics, robotics theory, healthcare robotics, aerospace robotics, computer software robotics, automotive robotics or mechanical engineering, as a concentration.
 Some common core courses at the master's level include the following: